hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 - Project brief: Completed
 - Technical context: Completed and updated with implemented features
 - System patterns: Completed and updated with data models
-- Active context: Updated for food safety database completion
+- Active context: Updated for pregnancy timeline completion
-- Progress tracking: Updated to mark food safety implementation
+- Progress tracking: Updated to mark pregnancy timeline implementation

+## Key Insights from Timeline Implementation

+- Caching strategy is crucial for a good user experience, especially with offline support
+- Using AsyncStorage effectively reduces API calls and improves performance
+- Adding a manual refresh option helps users ensure they have the latest data
+- Robust error handling for data parsing prevents app crashes
+- Organizing weeks by trimester provides a natural way to navigate pregnancy information

 ---